elastic/enterprise-search-microsoft-teams-connector/README.md

 - The username the connector will use to log in to Microsoft Teams.
 - The password the connector will use to log in to Microsoft Teams.
-- The client id or application id from the Microsoft Azure.
+- The `client id` or `application id` from Microsoft Azure.
-- The client secret of the application from the Microsoft Azure.
+- The application's `client secret` from Microsoft Azure.
-- The tenant id of the application from the Microsoft Azure.
+- The application's `tenant id` from Microsoft Azure.

-ℹ️ The username and password must be the admin account for the Microsoft Teams.
+ℹ️ You must use the `username` and `password` for the Microsoft Teams admin account.

 Later, you will [configure the connector](#configure-the-connector) with these values.

-ℹ️ The connector uses [msal](https://msal-python.readthedocs.io/en/latest/) module for generating the access token to fetch the documents from Microsoft Teams.
+ℹ️ The connector uses the [MSAL](https://msal-python.readthedocs.io/en/latest/) module to generate access tokens, used for fetching documents from Microsoft Teams.

 Some connector features require additional details.
 Review the following documentation if you plan to use these features: